UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/2_working_with_data_and_git.md

 or

-git diff #tells us what has changed
+git diff --staged #tells us what has changed git diff HEAD~1
 ```

 The point of staging is to prep ONLY the files that need to be sent to Github.
 Imagine we are working on a large project where many files have been changed but only a few have current bugs.
 We want to select only the files that had bugs and have now been fixed to be sent to others for use or develop.

-**Staging allows us to be specific about which altered files we want to send into the world.**
+## **Staging allows us to be specific about which altered files we want to send into the world.**

 ### Committing files